James Morphew “II”

 * Guilford County, North Carolina – A Map Supplement Book, By Fred Hughes, 1988, page 34

-There is so very little known about J. or James Morphew (Senior) and we don't know when and where he died.
+Could he be James Morphew “I”?
+There is so very little known about James Morphew “I” (Senior) and we don't know when and where he died.
 My guess why he has no further Surry/Rowan County deeds is explained in the book "Rowan County, NC Vacant Land Entries 1778-1789," by R.A.
 Enochs, 1988.
 The principle English land owner, Earl of Granville died in 1763 and his land offices closed until the American Revolution terminated British rights.
 My guess is James Morphew Sr. lived somewhere on these lands and had no way to purchase or sell his homestead.
 Again this is speculation and we really need something better.